Back

 A Linear Representation can be either a sentence of a language, a piece of music, or a Redis Command.

-We have mention grammar before as the structure of a sentence, or a command, think of it as a formula to get different sentences.
+And grammar refers to the structure of a sentence, or a command, this of it as a formula to get different sentences.

 Case Definition: Parsing is the process of structuring a Redis Command in accordance with a given Command Structure.